12 of the world's biggest ski areas

 Modern, snow-sure Avoriaz, market town Morzine, family-favorite Les Gets and traditional Chatel are the big-name French resorts, while Champery stands out on the Swiss side.

-On any visitors' tick list will be a circumnavigation of the area, traveling off the beaten track and relying on the chatter of lift attendants to remind you what country they're in.
+On any visitors' tick list will be a circumnavigation of the area, traveling off the beaten track and relying on the chatter of lift attendants to remind you what country you're in.

 Highlights include the infamous "Swiss wall," a bumped-up beast otherwise known as the Chavanette piste above Les Crosets in Switzerland.